-This shopping plaza encloses 40 shops, including and Lanky's Pastries and Island Naturals Market and Deli.
-Restaurants include Happy Valley Seafood, Sunlight Cafe, and Restaurant Niwa.
+This shopping plaza encloses 40 shops, including popular Lanky's Pastries and Island Naturals Market and Deli.
+Restaurants include Sunlight Cafe and Restaurant Miwa.
 You'll also find everyhing from a day spa to a pharmacy to a trendy boutique.
 There's plenty of free parking.

-The 200 vendors here sell a profusion of tropical flowers, locally grown produce, aromatic honey, tangy goat cheese, and fresh baked goods at extraordinary prices.
+The 200 vendors here—stretching a couple of blocks—sell a profusion of tropical flowers, locally grown produce, aromatic honey, tangy goat cheese, and fresh baked specialties at extraordinary prices.
 This colorful, open-air market—the most popular on the island—opens for business Wednesday and Saturday from 6 am to 4 pm.
-A smaller market on the other days features 20 to 30 vendors. www.hilofarmersmarket.com.
+A smaller version on the other days features 20 to 30 vendors. www.hilofarmersmarket.com.

 The Hawaiian quilt is a work of art that is prized and passed down through generations.
-At this store you find everything from hand-quilted purses and bags to wall hangings and blankets.
-You can even get a take-home kit and make your very own Hawaiian quilt, if you have the time. www.hawaiianquilts.com.
+At this store, you'll find everything from hand-quilted purses and bags to wall hangings and blankets.
+You can even get a take-home kit and make your very own Hawaiian quilt. www.hawaiianquilts.com.

 Everything from the traditional to the contemporary can be found here when it comes to Hawaiian-style apparel.
 The shop offers options for casual, resort, and evening, as well as swimwear for women.
 Aloha styles are available for infants, children, men, and women. www.waikoloabeachresort.com.